Traditions Are Changing

-This tradition has continued for 157 years, with black Americans attending church worship services on December 31st.
+This tradition has continued for close to 2 decades, with black Americans attending church worship services on December 31st.
 What has changed in recent years, however, is what takes place in many of these gatherings.
 With all due respect to the God-fearing pastors, there are a lot of wolves in sheep's clothing.

 The 2020 Scam